mantidproject/documents/Design/CrashReporting/DesignDocument.md

 It should therefore be feasible to check the exit status of mantidplot and if necessary call the crash reporting implementation from within these scripts.
 A difficultly to keep in mind here however is that the crash reporting implementation in this instance needs to be called from outside Mantid.

 * Q This appears from preliminary testing to be feasible but needs to be checked on other possible configurations as well.
+* Linux utilizes [return codes](http://www.tldp.org/LDP/abs/html/exitcodes.html) and [signals](http://man7.org/linux/man-pages/man7/signal.7.html) which are independent mechanisms that this will need to deal with.

 ### Crash Reporting
 The crash reporting will be implemented in the kernel in a similar way to the existing Usage service.
 This should allow it to be launchable from outside mantiplot.
 ConfigService may need to be modified to allow a skinny version to be launched here that does not launch all the algorithms.